 Privacy, safety, beauty, and convenience are some of the considerations to keep in mind when landscaping around swimming pools.
-While discussing all of these factors below, let's focus on choices for mess-free plants.
-The best plants to grow near a pool will be those that lend the area a special charm and that cause you little inconvenience.
+The best plants to grow near a pool will be those that lend the area a special charm and that don't create a mess.

 Plants can provide beauty and -- in the case of shrubs -- privacy around a swimming pool.
 They soften the harsh lines of pool equipment and help pools to blend more naturally with the surrounding environment.
 If you grow plants that are tall enough, they will form privacy screens around the area.
 But plants must be chosen wisely.
 Strive for low-maintenance plants.
 For instance, you do not want large deciduous trees around a swimming pool, as you will end up fishing all of those leaves out of the water.
 Even needle-bearing evergreen trees can be among the messiest trees.
 A good alternative is a broadleaf evergreen bush such as Hetz Japanese holly (a type that lacks prickly leaves).
 Avoid fruit trees: Not only are they messy, but the fruits also attract bees (and stinging bees are not a good match for all of that bare flesh that will be parading around your swimming pool).
 And as beautiful as flowers are, be aware that they, too, can be bee-magnets, so you are forced to make a decision (it is your call): Is it worth risking a bee sting to have a lovely flower around the pool?

 Even worse, plants with invasive root systems can damage a pool over the years, so choose the same kinds of plants that you would for planting around a septic tank (another structure susceptible to root damage).